-For a while James’s religion was tolerated, though it was wildly unpopular when he took as his second wife the Italian Catholic Mary of Modena.
-Their childlessness, however, allayed fears that the throne would eventually pass to his daughter, Mary, who had married the Protestant Prince William of Orange in 1677.
-That all changed when, in 1688, Mary of Modena, by then queen, gave birth to a healthy son.
+For a while James’s religion was tolerated, though it was wildly unpopular when he took as his second wife the Italian Catholic Mary Beatrice of Modena.
+Their childlessness, however, ensured the throne would eventually pass to his daughter, Mary, who had married the Protestant Prince William of Orange in 1677.
+That all changed when Mary of Modena, then queen, gave birth to a healthy son in 1688.
 The country erupted, Mary and William were called in from the Netherlands and their joint rule began by the end of the same year.
-When Mary died in 1694, William began his solo rule which lasted until his death in 1702.
+When Mary died in 1694, William began a solo rule that lasted until his death.

 Anne had therefore been brought up with not only a keen appreciation of the significance of her beliefs and actions, but in separating herself out from her father, a mentality that would otherwise have been foreign to a 17th century daughter.
 Anne and her sister essentially chose to rule over family – or, a glossier take: to put country before personal feelings.

 On the day of the speech, Anne decked herself out in all the trappings of monarchy – a red velvet robe trimmed in ermine and gold, as well as the crown itself.
-She famously declared that, “I know my own hear to be entirely English,” a statement meant to separate herself not only from the deceased William, but also her stepmother, Mary of Modena, who was then living at Versailles at the court of King Louis XIV and grooming her younger half-brother, the so-called Prince of Wales, to believe himself the true king.
+She famously declared that, “I know my own heart to be entirely English,” a statement meant to separate herself from William and her stepmother, Mary of Modena, then living at Versailles at the court of King Louis XIV and grooming her younger half-brother, the so-called Prince of Wales, to believe himself the true king.

 She won rave reviews, with one audience member saying: